aspose-imaging/aspose-imaging-reference-tutorials/content/english/net/advanced-features/bigtiff-load-example/_index.md

 3. A BigTiff Image
 - Of course, you'll need a BigTiff image to work with.
 Make sure you have one handy in your document directory.

-## Import Packages
+## Import Namespaces

-Now that you have your prerequisites sorted, let's import the necessary packages to get started with the BigTiff image manipulation.
+Now that you have your prerequisites sorted, let's import the necessary Namespaces to get started with the BigTiff image manipulation.
 In your Visual Studio project, add the following using statements:

 ```csharp
 using Aspose.Imaging;